 This is why we see such cravings for sugar and carbs when we go out to eat.

-When you sit down in a restaurant, what do they give you first?
+When you sit in a restaurant, what do they give you first?
 Bread!
-And usually it’s warm bread too!
+And usually, it’s warm bread, too!

-We’re surrounded by these delicious smells of baked goods, pancakes and breakfast sandwiches!
+The delicious smells of baked goods, pancakes, and breakfast sandwiches surround us!

-It doesn’t matter if we haven’t eaten yet … there are scents wafting through our nose telling us this food tastes great … So why not have some?!
+It doesn’t matter if we haven’t eaten yet.
+Scents wafting through our noses tell us this food tastes great, so why not have some?!

-If you have a random bout of protein cravings, it’s possible some advertisement triggered your cravings!
+If you have a random about of protein cravings, it’s possible some advertisement triggered your cravings!

-McDonald’s, Burger King, there are major advertising budgets at play here and they are very effective!
+McDonald’s, Burger King, and significant advertising budgets are at play here and are very effective!

 6 – Gender

-In a 2016 study from Yale titled “Gender-related Differences in Food Craving and Obesity” scientists found gender differences.
+In a 2016 study by Yale titled “Gender-related Differences in Food Craving and Obesity,” scientists found gender differences.

 Here are a few interesting statements from the Yale article:

-• “Consistently, a few studies have shown that more than 92 percent of those who experience strong cravings for chocolate are female”
+- “Consistently, a few studies have shown that more than 92 percent of those who experience strong chocolate cravings are female.”

 What do you think about cravings being partially gender related?